MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ![](media/iis1.png)

-With the IIS instances verified as running, you can now create a ‘Hello World’ application, and host this in the IIS instance.
+With the IIS instances verified as running, you can now create a ‘Hello World’ application, and host this on the IIS instance.
 To do so, create a PowerShell session with the container.

 ```powershell
 Enter-PSSession -ContainerId $con.ContainerId –RunAsAdministrator